nop33/si/src/content/blog/year-one-review-plans-funding/index.md

 We plan on exploring what can be done at this agenda-setting level of international affairs, until at least after the UN’s Summit of the Future, scheduled for September 2023.
 We expect the development of this agenda and its resulting processes to

-* Impact national priorities and policy windows via intergovernmental consensus building on global priorities and potential hard law development (e.g. updates to or new treaties),
+* Impact national priorities and policy windows via intergovernmental consensus-building on global priorities and potential hard law development (e.g. updates to or new treaties),
 * Identify new allies for longtermist policy engagement and beyond (e.g. [policy entrepreneurs or champions](https://advocacyguide.icpolicyadvocacy.org/521-identify-policy-brokers-or-champions)), and
 * Reframe international cooperation by providing the basis for the 2030 update to the [Sustainable Development Goals](https://sdgs.un.org/2030agenda).

 To make the most of this opportunity, SI will conduct the following activities building up to its participation at the Summit of the Future:

 * To inform the priorities of the UN’s High-Level Advisory Board on Effective Multilateralism (HLAB), we will write a briefing on x-risk as an intergenerational global public goods, provide advice on accounting for future generations beyond 2100 in expert consultations, and support the UN University in the development of the HLAB’s independent report.
-* To support the UN SG Office in advancing OCA’s focus on existential risks, we will support the development of the first Strategic Foresight and Global Risk Report through research contributions and develop an alliance of supportive nation states.
+* To support the UN SG Office in advancing OCA’s focus on existential risks, we will support the development of the first Strategic Foresight and Global Risk Report through research contributions and develop an alliance of supportive nation-states.
 * To improve our current engagement plan for the OCA, we will interview key stakeholders from the UN ecosystem, national governments, and longtermist organizations.
 * To stay on top of updates to the OCA, we will listen to national and organizational statements, read reports and resolutions, and write blog posts on important developments, aimed at policymakers and longtermist researchers.
 * To maintain an overview of related events, participating actors, and commonly employed framings, we will set up web-scraping infrastructure.